ahmad-masud/CompCode/README.md

      export { auth, googleProvider, githubProvider, firestore };
      ```

+4. **Set up Stripe configuration:**
+   - Integrate Stripe for managing subscriptions.
+Make sure to include your Stripe public and secret keys in your environment configuration.

 5. **Run the application:**
    ```sh
    npm start
    ```

 ## License

 Distributed under the MIT License.
 See [MIT License](LICENSE) for more information.